-The Company is a reporting issuer in Ontario, Alberta, British Columbia, Saskatchewan, Manitoba, New Brunswick, Prince Edward Island, Newfoundland and Nova Scotia and its common shares are listed for trading on the Toronto Stock Exchange under the symbol CHM, on the OTCQX under the symbol CPMNF and on the Frankfurt Stock Exchange under the symbol P02 (WKN - A0LF1C).
+The Company is a reporting issuer in Ontario, Alberta, British Columbia, Saskatchewan, Manitoba, New Brunswick, Prince Edward Island, Newfoundland and Nova Scotia and its common shares are listed for trading on the Toronto Stock Exchange under the symbol CHM and on the Frankfurt Stock Exchange under the symbol P02 (WKN - A0LF1C).
+At the request of the Company, its common shares were delisted from the OTCQX (symbol CPMNF) effective October 31, 2013.